realworldocaml/book/en/interfacing-with-C.md

 }
 ```

-The compiler will immediately complain of some invalid format strings when you compile this:
+The compiler will now complain of invalid format strings when you compile this:

 ```
 $ ocamlopt -o hello -ccopt -Wall hello_stubs.c hello.ml